zainbinsumait/Niryo-One-Project/README.md

 ## Outlines: ##
 1. Introducion
-2. Exploring the robot
-    1. What’s is Niryo ?
+2. What’s is Niryo ?
+3. Environment setup
+4. How to turn on the robot and connect to your laptop
+5. Power off the robot
+6. Troubleshooting

 ## Introduction :

-This project had been done during my engineering program at ESIREM ( school of materials research and engineering ) at Le Creusot campus - France.
+This project had been done during my engineering program ROBOTICS AND INSTRUMENTATION at ESIREM  (school of materials research and engineering) at Le Creusot campus - France.

 #### Objectives:

 The project involves exploring Niryo One 6-axis collaborative robot arm

-Then in a first part know how to handle it by its already built software and in a second part manipulate it by ROS.
+Then in a first part learn how to handle it by its already built software and in a second part manipulate it by ROS.
+In the end, write a code by both ways to make the robot pick some pieces and place them in depending in every piece color.